 - It is highly recommended to use a wheel chock to prevent the vehicle from rolling or sliding back.

 - Open the hood and remove the metal plate on top of the engine.
-On Mercedes-Benz R Class, you will have to remove two 16mm bolts at each strut tower.
+On Mercedes-Benz R Class, you must remove two 16mm bolts at each strut tower.
 There is also a Torx 10 bolt at the center.
 Next, remove the engine cover.

 - Support engine using a floor jack.
 Place a piece of wood between the engine and the jack to prevent damage to the oil pan.

 - Remove the 16mm bolts on top of the engine.
-You will need to use the Mercedes 16mm Offset Engine Mount on eBay tool.
-If you don't have this tool, a stubby 16mm ratcheting wrench can be used.
-It won't be easy to reach the top bolt because you can't see the bolt/engine mount's top.
+You must use the Mercedes 16mm Offset Engine Mount tool.
+If you don’t have this tool, a stubby 16mm ratcheting wrench can be used.
+It won’t be easy to reach the top bolt because you can’t see the bolt/engine mount’s top.